For vCISOs

 Both models work, and the choice is usually driven by the client’s data-sovereignty and billing preferences:

-- Your account.
-You deploy every client instance in your own AWS or Azure account, manage the Marketplace bill centrally, and recover the cost through retainer pricing.
-Each client’s data stays isolated by the per-client tenant boundary (SAT) or Project (ASM).
+• Your account.
+You deploy every instance in your own AWS or Azure account, manage the Marketplace bill centrally, and recover the cost through retainer pricing.
+Each client’s data stays separated by its organization on your SAT instance, and by its own instance on ASM.
 Simplest to operate — one billing relationship, central upgrades.

 The MSSP resources page covers the single-instance, HA, and auto-scaling topology options in more detail if you’re standing up a larger book.